Implementation of a Public Transportation Network for Quebec City (Tramway Component)

 - Assisting in the obtention of the various regulatory approvals, including environmental approval;

-- Drafting of the master schedule, including construction schedule;
+- Defining the master schedule, including construction schedule;

 - Drafting of preliminary operating plan;